Learn more about vaccines and pregnancy

-As you are contemplating pregnancy – either with or without the assistance of fertility treatment – it is important to maximize your health so that you can improve your chances of having a safe and healthy pregnancy.
-One thing to consider is how protected you are against a variety of forms of illness for which there are vaccinations.
-The Centers for Disease Control and Prevention (CDC) have established standard recommendations for vaccinations in women contemplating pregnancy.
+As you are contemplating pregnancy, it is important to maximize your health.
+One thing to consider are the facts about vaccines and pregnancy.
+The Centers for Disease Control and Prevention (CDC) has standard recommendations for vaccinations in women contemplating pregnancy.

-This vaccine should be considered for patients who have not had chicken pox and do not show evidence of protection against chicken pox with bloodwork.
-Pregnancy should be avoided for 1 month following the vaccine.
+Varicella (Chicken Pox), This vaccine is for patients who have not had chicken pox and do not show evidence of protection with bloodwork.
+Women should avoid pregnancy for one month following the vaccine.

-This vaccination is recommended for any women who may be in the 2nd or 3rd trimester during flu season (January through March).
-The injectable version is safe at any time during pregnancy; the intranasal vaccination is not safe.
+Influenza (Flu).
+This vaccination is for any women who may be in the 2nd or 3rd trimester during flu season (January through March).
+The injectable version is safe at any time during pregnancy.
+The intranasal vaccination is not safe.

-This vaccine is recommended for any woman at high risk of exposure, including those who receive blood products, those with chronic liver disease, and those women traveling to countries with high prevalence.
-This vaccine is safe to give during pregnancy.
+Hepatitis A. This vaccine is for any woman at high risk of exposure This vaccine is safe to give during pregnancy.

-This vaccine should be considered for people at high risk of exposure, including women living in high endemic areas (e.g. sub-Saharan Africa and parts of the Middle East) as well as those living in dormitories.
+Meningococcal.
+This vaccine is for people at high risk of exposure, including women living in dormitories.
 Ideally the vaccine would be given before pregnancy.

 Vaccinations can help protect women and their unborn children during and after pregnancy against illnesses with potentially severe side effects.
 It is ideal to complete vaccinations before pregnancy, as some vaccinations are not safe to administer during pregnancy.

 If you have any questions about which vaccinations are appropriate for you, contact us to learn more.